mcvta/WaterPythonTemp/README.md

 -	Artificial Neural Network (Momentum algorithm) (_vide_ [neupy webpage](http://neupy.com/modules/generated/neupy.algorithms.Momentum.html))
 -	Support Vector Regression (_vide_ [sklearn webpage](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html]))
 -	Multiple Regression (_vide_ [sklearn webpage](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html]))
+-	We have also included the hybrid air2stream (_vide _[Toffolon and Piccolroaz, 2015](https://github.com/marcotoffolon/air2stream)) fortan code in this repository.
+This benchmark model  was used to make results comparable with other studies.

 The machine learning models hyperparameter optimization was implemented with the Tree-structured Parzen Estimators algorithm (TPE) (Bergstra et al 2011).
 The python code implementation of TPE with the Hyperot algorithm (Bergstra et al 2013) is also available.

+Additionaly we have included the python code that was used to quantify the features importance with a random forest regressor.
+The random forest regressor with the following parameters: n_estimators = 50, max_depth = 485, min_samples_split = 5, max_features = 'auto', bootstrap = True; was the best performing model for stations with with 98% of missing data (_vide_ [sklearn webpage](https://scikit-learn.org/stable/auto_examples/ensemble/plot_forest_importances.html))

 ## Predictor variables